dgatf/sct101ctm/README.md

-# Ubuntu Budgie 19.04/19.10 on Schneider SCT101CTM
+# Ubuntu 18.04+ on Schneider SCT101CTM

-This document describes the process to install Ubuntu Budgie 19.04 on Schneider SCT101CTM.
-It is required a working installation of Ubuntu (or virtual machine) to prepare the bootable USB.
-Installation of regular Ubuntu and Xubuntu is similar.
-Regular Ubuntu is slow with 2GB RAM.
-The same process applies for 19.10 versions
+This document describes the process to install any Ubuntu flavour 18.04 or higher on Schneider SCT101CTM.
+It is required a working Linux (or virtual machine) to prepare the bootable USB.
+It is recommended to install Xubuntu or Lubuntu for best performance

+- Wifi, bluetooth, audio and interfaces works out of the box
+- Touchscreen and accelerometer has to be fixed as described below
+- Cameras doesn't work

 ## Screenshots